NOTE: Artists cannot be added on their own, the artist is added when a release containing their name is entered to the database.

 18.2.2.
 Recommended content for an Artist profile:

-- Lists of labels, releases, aliases or groups (these can all go into the database via release submissions and Alias/In Groups updates)
+- Lists of labels, releases, aliases or groups (these can all go into the database via release submissions and Alias / In Groups updates); or

 18.3.1.
 For the submission of artist URLs.
 Only add full URLs with the http:// prefix to this field.
 Do not add any auxiliary text.